Teacher education: Multiple identities

-The complexity of the tasks of the teacher educator arises in part because, as research has shown, they have multiple professional identities.
-(This is linked to the issues of definition of the term, highlighted above).
+The complexity of a teacher educator's tasks arises in part because, as research has shown, they have multiple professional identities.
+(This is linked to the issues of the definition of the term, highlighted above.
 While some of those who carry responsibility for the education of teachers do self-identify as 'teacher educator', others may self-identify rather as 'researcher' or 'academic'; others may relate primarily to their academic discipline, such as 'chemist' or 'geographer.'

-But the key duality of identity that lies at the core of the teacher educator profession is that of first-order and second order teaching.
-A teacher educator must be a highly competent 'first-order educator' (i.e. a good teacher) but also a skilled 'second-order educator' (i.e. capable of teaching effectively about the skill of teaching and facilitating others to acquire teaching skills).
+But the key duality of identity that lies at the core of the teacher educator profession is that of first-order and second-order teaching.
+A teacher educator must be a highly competent 'first-order educator' (i.e., a good teacher) but also a skilled 'second-order educator' (i.e., capable of teaching effectively about the skill of teaching and facilitating others to acquire teaching skills).
 As first-order educators, they need to be proficient teachers (of 'adult' students).
-As second-order educators, they require, in addition, specific competences and dispositions, such as modelling and meta-reflection, that enable them to teach about teaching.
+As second-order educators, they also require specific competences and dispositions, such as modeling and meta-reflection, that enable them to teach about teaching.

-The acquisition or improvement of teacher competences requires training, through which it will be improved educational planning and assessment.
-This results in a better learning of students, as evidences show.
-It is the objective of FAMT & L Comenius project, conducted at the University of Bologna, designed with the aim of promoting the correct use of formative assessment in mathematics education for students aged from 11 to 16.
-Reaching this goal supposes to design training programs for teachers of mathematics, starting from identifying their needs, believes, expectations and the use of formative assessment.
+The acquisition or improvement of teacher competencies requires training, through which educational planning and assessment will be improved.
+This results in better learning for students, as evidence shows.
+It is the objective of FAMT & L Comenius project, conducted at the University of Bologna, designed to promote the correct use of formative assessment in mathematics education for students aged from 11 to 16.
+Reaching this goal entails designing training programs for mathematics teachers, starting with identifying their needs, beliefs, expectations, and the use of formative assessment.

 Modelling

-The way in which teacher educators teach has a greater impact on student teachers' thinking about practice than what teacher educators teach.
+The way teacher educators teach has a greater impact on student teachers' thinking about practice than what they teach.
 So, teacher educators need to be able to model the competences and attributes they wish their students to adopt.
-Swennen et al. (2008). concluded that, in order to 'model' what they teach, teacher educators need to develop the ability to link their own (tacit) theories and practice of teaching to public theory, i.e., in Korthagen's words, to translate Theory with a capital 'T' to theory with a small 't'.
+Swennen et al. (2008). concluded that, to 'model' what they teach, teacher educators need to develop the ability to link their own (tacit) theories and practice of teaching to public theory, i.e., in Korthagen's words, to translate Theory with a capital 'T' to theory with a small 't'.